chraibi/chraibi.github.io/_posts/2016-10-25-JuPedSim_getstarted.md

 **Note**

-- I will focus only on jpscore (simulation module).
+- I will focus only on `jpscore` (simulation module).
-- Besides, I will take the example of CLion.
+- Besides, I will take the example of `CLion`.
 - You can *see* this tutorial on [YouTube](https://www.youtube.com/watch?v=Achsd2EpJbI).